Loading...

 • It's possible to build a massive customer list with CartQ that would be difficult to do through other, more traditional advertising methods that don't have a lead-capture mechanism.

 I like to run long distances and got into trail running in 2022.
 I really just like being outside, preferably in the dry, desert heat and sun.
 I try to do trail races as often as I can, despite the fact that I live in the Chicago area.
-Anyone else like trail running and/or desert hiking?

 Kent Thompson